 - If the affected individual is awake and alert, give them cool fluids to drink.
 Do not give them alcohol to drink.

 Sometimes the affected individual's muscles will begin to twitch uncontrollably (seizure) as a result of heat stroke.
-If this happens, try to keep the individual from injuring themself, but do not place any object in the mouth and do not give fluids.
-If there is vomiting, make sure the airway remains open by turning the person on their to prevent choking.
+If this happens, try to keep the individual from injuring themselves, but do not place any object in the mouth and do not give fluids.
+If there is vomiting, make sure the airway remains open by turning the person on their side to prevent choking.

 Find out what women really need.